ElektraInitiative/libelektra/doc/help/kdb-mountpoint-info.md

-kdb-info_2 -- Print information about the default storage and resolver or a mountpoint
+kdb-mountpoint-info -- Print information about the default storage and resolver or a mountpoint
 ======================================================================================

 ## SYNOPSIS

-`kdb info_2 [mountpoint]`
+`kdb mountpoint-info [mountpoint]`

 ## DESCRIPTION